Herbert Benson: Intercessory prayer

 In 1998, Benson started a research project on the efficacy of prayer among patients undergoing coronary artery bypass graft (CABG) surgery.
 The project, funded by the John Templeton Foundation, was explicit that its objective was not to prove or disprove the existence of God.
 This "Study of the Therapeutic Effects of Intercessory Prayer (STEP)" became popularly known as the "Great Prayer Experiment" and was described as "the most intense investigation ever undertaken of whether prayer can help to heal illness."
 The trial attempted to differentiate among outcomes in three groups of patients: (1) those uncertain of whether they were being prayed for, who were; (2) those uncertain of whether they were being prayed for, who were not; and (3) those being prayed for who were certain of it.
 The conclusion, published in 2006, was that intercessory prayer has no beneficial effect on CABG patients.
 Indeed, certainty of receiving intercessory prayer was actually associated with a higher incidence of complications.

 Personal life

-Benson married Marilyn Benson, and they had two children, Jennifer and Gregory.
+Benson married Marilyn Benson, and they had three children, Jennifer, Gregory and Steven.